Contents | About | Contact

 We all loved this scheme but didn't dare suggest it seriously to the authorities, as they are very hesitant as it is, there being no chain ferries in Switzerland and no rules for them.
 The normal authority here, the Canton of Bern, refused to have anything to do with the ferry, so it went to the national authorities who normally deal with large conventional vessels.

 With this in mind this year I did a new series of pond tests with various flat-bottomed models, towing them with a falling weight lengthwise, diagonally and sideways, as I found no literature on the lateral resistances of hulls.
-See trampelwurm.ch/IBS/KettenfaehreScherzligen/Videos/Schleppversuche2022.mpeg.
-Measuring the speed was tried with various methods and and the best seemed to be putting a video camera on the model and towing this in the different orientations past a grid of known spacing.
-Examining the 30 frame-per-second video showing the 20 mm grid spacing allowed speed measurements even over short distances.
+Measuring the speed was tried with various methods suitable for short distances and and the best seemed to be putting a video camera on the model and towing this in the different orientations past a grid of known spacing.
+Examining the 30 frame-per-second video showing the 20 mm grid spacing allowed speed measurements even over fractional-meter distances.
 As to be expected, decreasing the model's angles of entry and exit from bluff to 45° to 30° and then rounding gave steady improvement.
-However, neither the other members of the project group nor the retained naval architect were interested in this work, so I stopped it and don't know the project's present status.

-Part two of this article will show quantitative chain friction calculations and measurements and the results of the second series of hull towing tests.
+Part two of this article series will show quantitative chain friction and hull drag calculations and measurements, and present data for turntable reaction chain ferries.